Where I come from.

 I have not moved since I had a say in the matter.
 I’ve lived in Portland, Oregon since 1980.
 I married early and often but not well.
 As a single mother, I supported three daughters by working as a retail clerk, a telemarketer, a freelance writer and editor, inbound CSR, and assistant of communications.
 Currently I am a marketing copywriter for a local apparel company.

 While raising kids and working, I also managed to graduate magna cum laude from Portland State University with a degree in English.
 While there, I won some awards for my academic writing and fiction.
 My plans to earn an advanced degree and become a college professor were shelved while I put my daughters through college, and there those plans have remained.
 The writing continues.

 I don’t consider myself a poet, as I lack the necessary wardrobe, but I have poetry published all over the place.
 After a long and frustrating attempt to enter traditional publishing, I self-published my novel, Love and Mayhem at the Francie June Memorial Trailer Park, in 2014.
-A cataract of other works have followed.
+A cataract of other work has followed.